seng637-winter2025/a1-ModulesSoft/seng637-a1-team_number.md

 # Comments/feedback on the lab and lab document itself

-please shorten the problem description with more clarity.
+Please shorten the problem description with more clarity.

 It would be more practical if assignments could include practical testing with unit tests, security checks, and automation for hands-on experience, though we recognize time constraints.